llinjupt/xlibc/README.md

 10. Some third party opensource libs or .c files: cJSON.c base64.c<br> ...<br>
 <br>
-How to compile, test and use xlib:<br>
+How to compile, test and use xlibc:<br>
 ---
-1. Cross compile xlib<br>
+1. Cross compile xlibc<br>
 make.def defined the Cross compile tools' path.
 Redefine CROSS_COMPILE<br> macro with your own toolchain.<br>
 <br>
 2. How to make<br>
 ./make will generate libx.a and libx.so, use them with -L and -l directly.<br>
 <br>
-3. How to test xlib functions<br>
+3. How to test xlibc functions<br>
 Enable CFLAGS  += -DTEST in Makefile and do make xtest, then run it to<br> traverse all test functions defined in every individual xxx.c files.<br>
 <br>
-4. How to extend the xlib<br>
+4. How to extend the xlibc<br>
 It's easy no bother Makefile.
 Just put the public .h files to ./include <br> directory and .c files to ./src.
-And remake it. xlib only with one <br> Makefile and do everything well automatically.
+And remake it. xlibc only with one <br> Makefile and do everything well automatically.
 Enjoy it.<br>
 <br>
 Note: Third party codes collected obey its own licenses.<br>